ampproject/amp-wp/bin/validator-readme.md

 We can run the program:
 `node bin/run-amp-validator.js`

-This will get the post URLs from the `wptest.xml` file, replace them with your test url (note: this currently assumes your permalinks are set to "Day and Name").
+This will get the post URLs from the site.

 Then it will run each of those URLs through the validator.

-Note: there are currently two test files included as controls (one for success and one for failure).
+Note: there are currently three test files included as controls (one for success, one for failure and one for 404).
+If you want to use the control files, you should comment 'in' lines 177-181 in run-amp-validator.js